JuliaReach/RangeEnclosures.jl/README.md

 [lic-img]: https://img.shields.io/github/license/mashape/apistatus.svg
 [lic-url]: https://github.com/JuliaReach/RangeEnclosures.jl/blob/master/LICENSE

 A [Julia](http://julialang.org) package to bound the range of real-valued functions.
+The following article showcases the basic functionality, highlighting some of the key design choices:

+> Luca Ferranti, Marcelo Forets, and Christian Schilling. *RangeEnclosures.jl: A framework to bound function ranges* [Proceedings of the JuliaCon Conferences](https://doi.org/10.21105/jcon.00122) (2024).

+See [below](#-how-to-cite) for how to cite it.

 ## Installing